ryanclanigan/prospect/README.md

 (Various datums here)
 ```

 The time values should be a UTC ISO8601 timestamp of the form 2020-04-05T17:18:56Z.
-I specifically only tested to guarantee behavior on this kind of timestamp because timezones are hard and this simplifies the process.
+I specifically only tested to guarantee behavior on this kind of timestamp because time zones are hard and this simplifies the process.
 (I recommend using postman.
 It makes your life easier)

 **GET /signal/{ID}/csv** - Returns the signal as a csv file, which is actually immediately uploadable to the server.